mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 EQs and Filters
 +++++++++++++++

-:term:`Equalizers <EQ>` and filters are special effects units.
+:term:`Equalizers <EQ>` and :ref:`Quick Effects <interface-eq-gain>` are special effects units.
 The EQs are controlled by :mixxx:cogroupref:`[EqualizerRack1_[ChannelI]_Effect1]` and the filter knob is controlled by :mixxx:coref:`[QuickEffectRack1_[ChannelI]],super1` and :mixxx:coref:`[QuickEffectRack1_[ChannelI]],enabled`.
-Users can choose between several options for the effects loaded in these racks in the Equalizers section of the Preferences window.
+Users can choose between several options for the effects loaded in these racks in the :ref:`Mixer section <preferences-mixer>` of the Preferences window.
+For Quick Effects, most official skins also provide a effect chain preset selector in the :ref:`mixer section <interface-eq-gain>`.

 Controls
 ++++++++